dfm-io/dfm.io/content/2015-01-15-aas-hack-day.md

 astronomical community but they are always fun and productive.
 This day was no exception!

-There were about 75 people in the room and about half had previously attended a hack day of some sort.
+There were about 75 people in the room and roughly half had previously attended a hack day of some sort.
 The day started with hack pitches then after a quick coffee break, we got down to work.
-The main point of this hack day is to spend a full day focusing on a single project that you've been wanting to work on or learn about but normally don't have time to do.
+The main point of this hack day is to spend a full day focusing on a single project that you don't normally have time for but that you've been wanting to work on or learn about.
-The hacks are by no means required to be code related but for practical and sociological reasons, they often are.
+The hacks are by no means required to be code-related but for practical and sociological reasons, they often are.

 In the afternoon, after about five hours of hacking, we regrouped and everyone